 This procedure provides state agencies with guidance on how to request a policy exemption related to processing disbursement documents through FCD.
-Please note, DFA cannot provide an exemption to rule, law, or statute.
+Please note, DFA cannot provide an exemption to rule, law, or statute unless authority exists within state statute.
+Policy Exemptions may be denied or can be revoked at any time.

 - 1. To request an exemption from FCD's processing policies, prepare a Policy Exemption Request form.
 This form is used only for requests made to FCD. - 2.
 The request should include the following: - a.
 In the first section of the form, cite the policy, procedure, or memorandum from which an exemption is sought and note the requirement(s) related to the request. - b.
 In the second section of the form, state the exemption requested and the justification for the request.
 If necessary, state agencies may attach justifications and explanations to the form when submitting it to FCD. - c.
 Provide the fund, business unit and department value for which the exemption is requested. - d.
 Provide the date(s) for which the exemption is requested. - 3.
 Obtain the Cabinet Secretary or Agency Director signature on the request. - 4.
-Submit the completed Request for Policy Exemption to FCD. - 5.
-Approved policy exemptions must be attached to all purchase orders and payment vouchers upon submission within SHARE.
+Submit the completed Request for Policy Exemption to dfafcd.forms@dfa.nm.gov. - 5.
+Approved policy exemptions must be attached to all purchase orders and payment vouchers upon submission within SHARE. - 6.
+Policy exemptions typically are valid for one fiscal year at a time.
+These must be submitted to FCD annually and should follow the fiscal year format.
+Those policy exemptions that are approved on a multi-year basis, are valid until the expiration date noted on the exemption form.